-In partnership with the Yale New Haven Hospital Emergency Room, other home care agencies and local emergency medical services, VNA Community Healthcare is providing in-home fall risk assessments to patients who call 911 for lift assists.
+In partnership with the Yale New Haven Hospital Emergency Room, other home care agencies and local emergency medical services, VNA Community Healthcare & Hospice is providing in-home fall risk assessments to patients who call 911 for lift assists.

 Shoreline Village Readmission Reduction Project

 Working with the Shoreline Village Connecticut, a membership organization, that provides members with discounts, social programs and volunteer help, VNA Community Healthcare is providing home healthcare services to a group of high-risk patients.
 Our mutual goal is to reduce the risk of hospital readmissions.